CatalogueOfLife/coldp/README.md

 #### taxonID
 Pointer to the taxon referring to an existing Taxon.ID within this data package.

+#### areaID
+The identifier/code for the geographic area this distribution record is about.
+The value must be taken from the gazetteer this record declares.
+E.g. ISO country codes, TDWG codes or TEOW identifiers.
+If the TEXT gazetteer is used only the free text area should be given with no areaID.

 #### area
 The geographic area this distribution record is about.
 The area value should be taken from the gazetteer that defines the values used here.